QT-DoG: Quantization-aware Training for Domain Generalization

 The benefit of having fast and light-weight quantized models then further allow us to even make an ensemble of them, termed \textit{Ensemble of Quantization} (EoQ).
 EoQ achieves superior performance while maintaining the computational efficiency of a single full-precision model.
 This stands in contrast to ensemble-based methods like~\cite{ratatouille,arpit2021ensemble}, which require storing and running multiple full-precision models.
 With our approach, quantization not only improves generalization but also reduces the model's memory footprint and computational cost at inference.
 As shown in Figure \ref{comparison}, EoQ yields a model with a memory footprint similar to the state-of-the-art single-model DG approaches and much smaller than other ensemble-based methods, yet outperforms all its competitors in terms of accuracy.

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{Quantization for Domain Generalization.} We are the first to explore the intersection of quantization and domain generalization, showing that, unlike conventional methods that primarily use quantization for compression, quantization-aware training can significantly improve generalization performance on unseen domains. \item \textbf{Flat Minima via QAT:} We theoretically and empirically demonstrate that QAT encourages flatter minima, enhancing the generalization of models to unseen domains.
-Additionally, we show that QAT stabilizes model behavior on OOD data during training. \item \textbf{Resource Efficiency:} In contrast to traditional DG methods that often increase model size or computational cost, QT-DoG not only improves generalization but also significantly reduces the model size, enabling efficient deployment in real-world applications.
-EoQ, for instance, requires nearly 6 times less memory than~\citet{arpit2021ensemble} and 12 times less training compute compared to~\citet{ratatouille}, which trains 60 models for diverse averaging. \item \textbf{EoQ} We introduce EoQ, a strategy that combines the power of quantization and ensembling for generalization.
-EoQ achieves state-of-the-art results on the DomainBed benchmark while matching the computational cost and memory footprint as a single full-precision model.
+Our contributions can be summarized as follows: \begin{itemize} \item {We are the first to demonstrate that quantization-aware training, traditionally used for model compression, can serve as an implicit regularizer, with quantization noise enhancing domain generalization.}

+\item {We\comment{empirically} demonstrate that QAT promotes flatter minima in the loss landscape and provide an analytical perspective behind this effect.} Additionally, we show that QAT stabilizes model behavior on OOD data during training. \item In contrast to traditional DG methods that often increase model size or computational cost, QT-DoG not only improves generalization but also significantly reduces the model size, enabling efficient deployment in real-world applications.
+EoQ, for instance, requires nearly 6 times less memory than~\citet{arpit2021ensemble} and 12 times less training compute compared to~\citet{ratatouille}, which trains 60 models for diverse averaging.

 \end{itemize}